 Please do not publicly disclose the details of any potential security vulnerabilities without express written consent from us.

-QBE does not condone any malicious or illegal behaviour in the identification and reporting of security vulnerabilities.
+QBE does not condone any malicious or illegal behaviour in the identification and reporting of security vulnerabilities and you should not engage in any activity that violates applicable laws.

 Please be aware that QBE does not compensate for disclosure.